The Vincentian Family Movement: The Incarnation of the Vincentian Charism

 • Vincentian Congregation.

-The VFEC creates enthusiasm and motivation among the Branches of the Vincentian Family for the living of the Vincentian charism.
-This is not a juridical body, but does make decisions or offer recommendations for, or gives approval to, activities of the VF such as:
+The VFEB creates enthusiasm and motivation among the Branches of the Vincentian Family for the living of the Vincentian charism.
+This is not a juridical body, but it does make decisions, or offer recommendations for, or gives approval to, activities of the Vincentian Family such as:

-• The establishment of the mandates of VF Commissions;
+• The establishment of the mandates of Commissions and Task Forces;

-• The appointment of the coordinators and members of VF Commissions;
+• The appointment of the members of the various bodies working for the Family; and

-• The study of the annual VF operational budgets.
+• The study of the annual Vincentian Family operational budgets.

 In 2015, the Vincentian Family Office (VFO) was established in Philadelphia.
-The VFO is the vehicle through which the aspirations of the VFEC are carried out globally.
-The Office ensures the continuity of the work of the VFEC from one year to the next.
+The VFO is the vehicle through which the aspirations of the VFEB are carried out globally.
+The Office ensures the continuity of the work of the Board from one year to the next.
 Some of the specific tasks of the Office include:

-1. Being the vehicle through which VFEC decisions are realized;
+1. Being the vehicle through which the Board’s decisions are realized;

-5. And raising, through various communications strategies, the international visibility of the VF and the Charism.
+5. And raising, through various communications strategies, the international visibility of the Vincentian Family and the Charism.

-Currently, five international Commissions serve the needs of the Family in both formation and in the coordination of charitable works.
+Currently, three international Commissions serve the needs of the Family.
 These Commissions are:

 1. VF Communications Commission develops and coordinates our internal and external communications strategies in social media, on the web, in the press, and other communications vehicles.